 You can increase exposure over time.
 At one point the cold will feel just as comfortable as wearing your favorite pajamas and you can skip the warm shower completely.
 Notice how you feel amazing after a cold shower and sluggish after a warm one.

 These exercises are extremely powerful when done consistently and with intent.
+Always make sure you are safe and can’t harm yourself or anyone else in the process.
 Try them and out and report your findings in the comments below!
 Remember, the cold is your warm friend.

 Rare, Classic HighExistence Interview with Wim

 Here is an interview I did with Wim while he was staying at The Valhalla Movement HQ.
 He speaks about the origins of the Wim Hof Method, and his vision of a world free of sickness.